Practice questions

 Event-contingent protocols are time-based designs.

-What does ESM stand for?
+What does ESM stand for in the context of documentary research?

 A focus group interview is so called because it focuses on one area of investigation.